-- integrity of the financial statements and the financial reporting and audit process. - $\bullet \ external \ auditor's \ qualifications, performance \ and \ independence.$ - systems of internal control of KAML - systems for ensuring operational efficiency and cost control. - systems for approval and monitoring compliance with laws and regulations (both in Papua New Guinea and overseas). - implementation of Board decisions by management and making recommendations to the Board for the appointment of the external auditor.
+- integrity of the financial statements and the financial reporting and audit process. - external auditor's qualifications, performance and independence. - · systems of internal control of KAML i.
+Annual Financial Statements

+- systems for ensuring operational efficiency and cost control. - systems for approval and monitoring compliance with laws and regulations (both in Papua New Guinea and overseas). - implementation of Board decisions by management and making recommendations to the Board for the appointment of the external auditor.